Western Research Fellowship

 The Western Research Fellowship (WRF) is awarded annually to applicants interested in issues pertinent to land management in the Rocky Mountain West.
 Ideal proposals target high-impact biophysical or social questions with management implications for private land management.
 In addition to a financial award, fellows are given access to a broad network of partner organizations and properties, as well as technical, logistical and publication support upon returning to campus in Fall 2018.

 You can download the application now.

-Ranch Crew is a two-week rangeland practicum in August held across the state of Wyoming.
+Ranch Crew is a two-week rangeland practicum in summer held across the state of Wyoming.
 Divided into two sections, Ranch Crew provides crewmembers with an intensive field course in rangeland ecology and ranch management before sending them out to complete a rapid assessment on a working ranch.

 The 2017 Ranch Crew (4 Yale students, 4 Wyoming students) completed a rapid assessment of Currant Creek Ranch, a 90,000+ acre ranch in Sweetwater, Wyoming.
 The rapid assessment was done in coordination with Currant Creek Ranch, Trout Unlimited, and Wyoming Game and Fish.

 Ranch Crew is an ongoing collaboration between Sheridan College, University of Wyoming, F&ES, Plank Stewardship Initiative, and the Ucross High Plains Stewardship Initiative.

 The Rangeland Exchange